danielharrell/does_music_move/does_music_move.md

 outside a musical context.
-The first such fact is that we hear a difference in pitch, whereby one note is distinguished from another, as a difference in relative place, one note sounding higher, the other note lower.
+The first such fact is that we hear a difference in pitch, whereby one note is distinguished from another, as a difference in relative place: one note sounding higher, the other note lower.
 This perception also proves to be transitive: if one note sounds higher than a second, and the second higher than a third, then the first will also sound higher than the third.
-Thus, our perception of pitch difference gives every note its own position along an axis of height.
+Our perception of pitch difference so gives every note its own position along an axis of height.
 Hence my talk of the G a fifth *above* middle C, to distinguish it, say, from the G a fourth below.